How to look for records of... Religious houses and their lands c.1000-1530

-It is best to start with the published sources noted in section 3 before searching for original documents.
-These often provide document references or suggest places to start your search.
+It is best to start with published and printed sources before searching for original documents.
+These publications not only contain histories of many religious houses but often provide National Archives document references and suggest places to start your search.

 - The Victoria County History (subscription required) covers most English counties and has more detailed histories of religious houses.
 Its footnotes can often provide useful document references